r3c4ll/docker-tests/README.md

 # VEF-BIS-AIO

-This project provides an easy way for deployment and maintenance of Virtual Economy Framework services (in containers) using Docker Compose.
+This project provides an easy way for deployment and maintenance of Virtual Economy Framework services (through Docker containers) using Docker Compose.

 Included services/containers: